A separation theorem for entire transcendental maps: Tools and preliminary results

 \section{Tools and preliminary results}

 In this section, we present the main features of the dynamical plane for $f\in\BBt$ and state a Structural Lemma (Lemma~\ref{Technical}) which is needed for the rest of the paper.
 We prove it using results of \cite{R3S} together with some study of the combinatorics of $f$.
-This last part of the section is necessary for the proof and interesting in itself, but will not be used later during the paper.
+In further sections we will refer to the statement of the Structural Lemma but not to its proof; the faithful reader can skip Sections~\ref{Logarithmic coordinates}, \ref{Expansion near infinity} and \ref{raysandprop}.